akshaymankar/IPL5-Live-Score/README.md

-#IPL5 ScoreBoard
+#IPL5 Live Score
-IPL5 Scoreboard is a little app written in ruby to show score of current or last IPL Match.
+IPL5 Live Score is a little app written in ruby to show score of current or last IPL Match.
 It is made very simple and can be added to conky to show score continuosly

 ##Copyrights and Author